HOME > Prospective Students > Tuition Fees

 • Single father or widower’s household

-• Households with one or both parents hospitalized or visiting hospital for injury or sickness, or where the parents cannot work or can only work reduced hours due to being elderly or having a physical/mental disability
+• Households with one or both parents hospitalized or visiting a hospital for injury or sickness, or where the parents cannot work or can only work reduced hours, due to being elderly or having a physical/mental disability

-• Households with an elderly relative confined to bed, a child with a mental/physical disability, or an infant or preschool child in long-term hospitalization or visiting hospital
+• Households with an elderly relative confined to bedrest, a child with a mental/physical disability, or an infant or preschool child in long-term hospitalization or visiting a hospital

-• Households in which the main income earner has made a declaration of bankruptcy
+• Households in which the main income earner has declared bankruptcy

 • Households in which the main income earner is receiving unemployment insurance or households in which the unemployment situation is equivalent to someone receiving unemployment insurance